 Residents who need to cancel their campus housing are responsible for notifying Housing Services as soon as possible.
 Failure to notify housing could result in a smaller refund amount.

-Housing cancellations that occur due to a change in enrollment status (such as withdrawal, leaving of absence, etc.) are subject to a room rate refund only after the room has been completely vacated and key access has been turned into Housing Services.
+Housing cancellations that occur due to a change in enrollment status (such as withdrawal, leaving of absence, etc.) or for other approved reasons, are subject to a room rate refund only after the room has been completely vacated and key access has been turned into Housing Services.
 Approved cancellations will receive a pro-rated refund based on the date that keys are returned and the room is vacated and left in good condition.

-A cancellation fee will apply to any approved cancellations after June 16, 2021.
-Students will be charged a $400 cancellation fee for cancelling the full academic year contract, or $200 cancellation fee for students cancelling the Spring portion of their contract only.
+The open cancellation period for the 2022-2023 Academic Year is March 7, 2022 through 12 p.m. (noon) on April 1, 2022 for housing residents, and January 26, 2022 through noon on February 4, 2022 for Greek residents.
+After these dates, cancellations are only granted for approved reasons.
+Students released for such an approved reason will still be charged a $400 cancellation fee for cancelling the full academic year contract, or $200 cancellation fee for students cancelling the Spring portion of their contract only.
 This fee applies to all residents, regardless of reason, including students who are graduating.

 Please email Room Assignments if you need to cancel your housing assignment.